To Mother (g.o.d song): In popular culture

 The debut performance of the song on January 13, 1999 had initially earned a lukewarm response from critics.
 The song garnered g.o.d much attention for its subject matter and the departure from the bubblegum pop or hard rock styles of their contemporaries.
-Despite this, "To Mother" has become known as one of the group's most popular and well-known songs and often regarded as a classic 1990's K-pop song.
+Despite this, "To Mother" has become known as one of the group's most popular and well-known songs and often regarded as a classic 1990s K-pop song.

 At the time of the album's release "To Mother" was the most requested song on radio stations.
 It is also a popular choice for Parents' Day celebratory concerts and was most recently covered by ASTRO during the KBS Open Concert (ko) on May 7, 2017.
 In July 2017, the song was played as the background music when jTBC news anchor Sohn Suk-hee was reporting on insensitive remarks from a National Assembly member over the recent labor strike staged by irregular workers in protest of wage and societal discrimination.

 One of the song's most notable lines reflects on how the narrator's mother sacrificed her own meal so that her child (the narrator) could have jajangmyeon and told her child that she did not like jajangmyeon when asked why she did not have any.
 Jajangmyeon was not an official word when the song was first released and its romanized spelling was only standardized by the National Institute of Korean Language in 2011, which led fans listening to Danny Ahn's radio show to quip that "To Mother" should be the official song of jajangmyeon.

 Snippets of the music video were briefly shown on MBC drama Fated to Love You, in episode 13 which featured a cameo appearance from Park Joon-hyung.
 Jang Hyuk, who portrays the lead character in the drama, enters the scene rapping the first several lines of the song.
 The episode recorded the drama's highest ratings at that point.

 Composition

-There was a controversy that "To Mother" plagiarized the "Life Goes On,"by 2pac and eventually returned the copyright to 2PAC through an agreement between agencies.
-JYP Entertainment, Park Jin-young's agency, said, "At that time, it was a problem because they failed to properly process sampling-related payments.". the original song "Life Goes On" by 2PAC is marked on the album credit.
+There was a controversy that "To Mother" plagiarized the "Life Goes On", by 2pac and eventually returned the copyright to 2PAC through an agreement between agencies.
+JYP Entertainment, Park Jin-young's agency, said, "At that time, it was a problem because they failed to properly process sampling-related payments." the original song "Life Goes On" by 2PAC is marked on the album credit.